Generalizing the Connes Moscovici Hopf algebra to contain all rooted trees: The Hopf algebra of rooted trees

 \section{The Hopf algebra of rooted trees}

 Let $\h_{rt}$ be the Hopf algebra of rooted trees.
 This Hopf algebra is defined in detail in \cite{CK98} and summarized here.
 Consider the vector field generated by all rooted trees $t$ \bas \Q \langle t | t \textrm{ rooted tree} \rangle \;. \eas This is a unital algebra with the unit representing the empty tree, $1 = \id_{\h_{rt}} = t_\emptyset$.
 Multiplication on this algebra is commutative, and corresponds to the disjoint union of trees.
-This is called a forest.
+The product, or disjoint union, of non-trivial trees is called a forest.

 The algebra $\h_{rt}$ is graded by the number of vertices in the tree \bas \h_{rt} = \bigoplus_{i=0}^\infty \h_{rt,i} ;\quad \h_{rt,0} = \Q ;\quad \h_{rt, i} = \Q \langle \{t| t \textrm{ tree or forest with $i$ vertices} \} \rangle \;. \eas